nemo794/nisarqa/docs/product_specs/03_browse_png_kml.md

 for the browse image is 3, 2, 1, 4, 5, 6, 7.

-A reduced-size copy of the browse image is plotted in the `REPORT.pdf`, where details about the coordinates, colorbar, and more can be found.
+A reduced-size copy of the browse image is plotted in the `REPORT.pdf`, where details about the coordinates, colorbar, additional processing for the GOFF quiver arrows, and more can be found.

 Example ROFF Browse Image (reduced size), from ALOS-2 derived data: